solita/solita.github.com/_posts/2015-09-18-Hello-BadUSB.md

 3. WINDOWS r opens the run prompt and yet again delay is added for waiting the prompt to truly open.
 4. Then PowerShell is written to prompt following with ENTER.
 5. PowerShell is used to invoke a webclient command to download a file and store it under temp folder.
-6. Finally the exe is started with Start-Process command in PowerShell.
+6. Finally the executable is started with Start-Process command in PowerShell.

 There are plenty of ready scripts available.
 [Here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) are few samples.
 There is also community made toolkit available.
 You should [check it out](http://www.ducktoolkit.com) since it allows you to generate scripts with certain payload.
 Toolkit also allows you to compile scripts on the internet but my precautioness didn't let me to test it out.